dotnet/SqlClient/BUILDGUIDE.md

 ```

 ## Testing with Custom TargetFramework

-Tests can be built and run with custom Target Frameworks as under:
+Tests can be built and run with custom Target Frameworks.
+See the below examples.

 ### Building Tests: